What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Internal Revenue Service Tax Statistics

-A national longitudinal study of health and well-being conducted in multiple waves concerning midlife (the years between ages 30 and 70) designed by a multidisciplinary team of scholars of psychology, sociology, epidemiology, demography, anthropology, medicine, and health care policy.
-Information collected from a national sample of Americans that seeks to identify the major biomedical, psychological, and social factors that permit some people to achieve good health, psychological well-being, and social responsibility during their adult years.
-MIDUS is funded by the National Institute on Aging.
+A national longitudinal study of health and well-being conducted in multiple waves concerning midlife (i.e., ages 30 to 70) designed by a multidisciplinary team of scholars of psychology, sociology, epidemiology, demography, anthropology, medicine, and health care policy.
+Funded by the National Institute on Aging.

-An integrated data system that is a unique source of longitudinal information on the education and employment of the college-educated U.S. science and engineering workforce.
-These data are collected through biennial surveys: the National Survey of College Graduates (NSCG); the National Survey of Recent College Graduates (NSRCG) (discontinued after 2010); and the Survey of Doctorate Recipients (SDR).
-SESTAT data are available for download or through the SESTAT Data Tool, which allows users to generate their own data tables.
+Integrated data system and source of longitudinal information on the education and employment of the college-educated U.S. science and engineering workforce.
+Data collected through biennial surveys: National Survey of College Graduates (NSCG); National Survey of Recent College Graduates (NSRCG) (discontinued after 2010); and Survey of Doctorate Recipients (SDR).

 Social Security Administration Research, Statistics, & Policy Analysis